After the rain, we were lucky enough to have a rainbow send off from an amazing weekend in Savannah.

 We settled on the Wahoo River as our anchorage for the night, as our other choices seemed too far north, the day was still young, and things were going smoothly!
 We dropped anchor at 3:09 pm with only one other boat in the anchorage in a wide bend in the river.
 It was a lovely and quiet spot.
 For some reason a street light has been installed on the beach on one side of the anchorage.
 We’re unclear why that would be there, as there’s absolutely nothing around!
 Literally.
-Thankfully the light isn’t bright, and it’s a beautiful, peaceful spot.
+Thankfully the light isn’t bright, and it’s a beautiful, peaceful anchorage.

 Wahoo River Anchorage

 We left Wahoo at 8:15 am on an overcast, but calm morning, with 55 degree weather that would climb to 70 degrees in the afternoon.
-I’ll take it!
+We’ll take it!